aaronthebaron/makeawish/README.md

 ### Job Queuing

 The `holdyourbreath.py` puts a request directly in the SQS queue named `wishes`.
-Since this is a silly example, the queue message is just some text, would most likely be instrucions of some sort in a real case.
+Since this is a silly example, the queue message is just some text, would most likely be instructions of some sort in a real case.
 The queue is a normal queue, but there are some good arguments for the queue being a FIFO queue in the standard case you might use this for.

 ### Handing Out Homework